 Succulents such as yucca, sempervivum (hens-and-chicks), and sedum (stonecrop) are very cold hardy and won’t be harmed by the low temperatures.
-There are also a number of agave species that can handle the cold like champs.
+There are also a number of agave species (such as the ones planted on the berm in our parking lot, pictured) that can handle the cold like champs.
 However, if you have some of the more tender species such as Agave americana (Century Plant), you should definitely provide protection.
 Use frost cloth, bubble wrap, a plastic tarp, or even a big cardboard box to completely cover the agave from its spines all the way to the ground.
 Remember to anchor the covering with something heavy to keep it from blowing off.

 Unsure if the species of agave you have is cold tolerant?
 Cover it.
-Even the really cold hardy varieties will appreciate a little extra protection from the rain and extreme temps.
+Even the really hardy varieties will appreciate a little extra protection from winter rain and extreme cold.